WUSYF/Yeelight_StockPrices/README.md

 price goes down -> red
 price stays the same -> blue

-The saturation and brightness is dependend on the last 15 seconds average price.
+The saturation and brightness is depending on the last 15 seconds average price.

 In order to control the Yeelights, the [YAPI API](https://github.com/florian-mollin/yapi) is being used.